9. Database access

 - closes the connection

-Three ADO.NET interfaces are primarily involved in these operations:
+Three ADO.NET interfaces are mainly concerned by these operations:

-- IDbCommand, which encapsulates the properties and methods of the executed SQL command.
+- IDbCommand which encapsulates the properties and methods of the SQL command being executed.

-- IDataReader, which encapsulates the properties and methods of the result of an SQL Select statement.
+- IDataReader which encapsulates the properties and methods of the result of a SQL Select order.

-Used to manage the connection to the database.
-The M methods and P properties of this interface that we will use are as follows:
+Used to manage the database connection.
+Methods M and properties P of this interface will be as follows:

 Name | Type | Role |